Customer Proprietary Network Information Policy.

 - by mailing the requested documents to the Customer’s address of record.

-In the event the customer fails to remember their password and/or PIN, CallTower will send the password and/or PIN to the Customer’s email address of record in order to authenticate the customer.
+In the event the customer fails to remember their password and/or PIN, we will send the password and/or PIN to the Customer’s email address of record in order to authenticate the customer.

-CallTower notifies customers whenever certain account changes occur.
-For example, whenever an online account is created or changed, or a password or other form of authentication (such as a “secret question and answer”) is created or changed, CallTower will notify the account holder.
-Additionally, after an account has been established, when a customer’s address (whether postal or email) changes or is added to an account, CallTower will send a notification.
+We notify customers whenever certain account changes occur.
+For example, whenever an online account is created or changed, or a password or other form of authentication (such as a “secret question and answer”) is created or changed, we will notify the account holder.
+Additionally, after an account has been established, when a customer’s address (whether postal or email) changes or is added to an account, we will send a notification.
 These notifications may be sent to a postal or email address, or by telephone, voicemail or text message.

-- When the customer has approved use of their CPNI for CallTower or CallTower and it’s business partners’ sales or marketing purposes.
+- When the customer has approved use of their CPNI for us or our business partners’ sales or marketing purposes.

 - When disclosure is required by law or court order.

-- To protect the rights and property of CallTower or to protect customers and other carriers from fraudulent, abusive, or unlawful use of services.
+- To protect our rights and property or to protect customers and other carriers from fraudulent, abusive, or unlawful use of services.

 - When a carrier requests to know whether a customer has a preferred interexchange carrier (PIC) freeze on their account.